Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Introduction

 To resolve this dilemma of data providers, researchers and practitioners have proposed an alternative learning framework wherein the training data is kept confidential by its providers from the learner and these providers function as workers \cite{konevcny2015federated,federatedlearningblog,Duchi:2014:PAL:2700084.2666468}.
-This framework has been implemented in many practical systems such as Google's {\em Federated Learning} \cite{konevcny2015federated,federatedlearningblog}, wherein Google tries to learn a model with the training data kept confidential on the users' mobile devices.
+This framework has been implemented in practical systems such as Google's {\em Federated Learning} \cite{konevcny2015federated,federatedlearningblog}, wherein Google tries to learn a model with the training data kept confidential on the users' mobile devices.
 We refer to this new learning framework as {\em learning with external workers}.
-In contrast to the traditional learning framework under which models are trained within datacenters, in {\em learning with external workers} the learner faces serious {\em security} risk.
-On the one hand, some external workers may be highly unreliable or even be adversarial.
-For example, in Federated Learning, the users' mobile devices might be unreliable and be easily compromised by hackers.
-On the other hand, the learner lacks enough administrative power over those external workers.
-What's worse, each worker/data provider typically has access to a sample of small size comparing to the model dimension, as is often the case in Federated Learning.
-Two immediate consequences are: (1) to learn an accurate model, the learner has to interact closely with those external workers, and such close interaction gives the adversary more chances to foil the learning process; (2) identifying the adversarial workers based on abnormality is highly challenging, because it is difficult to distinguish the statistical errors from the adversarial errors when the sample sizes are small.

-In this paper, we aim to develop strategies to safeguard distributed machine learning against adversarial workers while keeping the following two key practical constraints in mind: \footnote{Depending on the detailed applications, there might be many other constraints. } \begin{itemize} \item Small local samples versus high model dimensions: While the total volume of data over all workers may be large, individual workers may keep only small samples comparing to model dimensions. \item Communication constraints: Transmission between the external workers and the learner typically suffers from high latency and low-throughout.
-Thus communication between them is a scarce resource.
-In fact, communication cost is often argued to be the principal constraint in Federated Learning \cite{mcmahan2016communication,45648,konevcny2015federated}. \end{itemize}
+In contrast to the traditional learning framework under which models are trained within data-centers, in {\em learning with external workers} the learner faces serious {\em security} risk: (1) some external workers may be highly unreliable or even be malicious (hacked by the system adversary); (2) the learner lacks enough administrative power over those external workers.
+In this paper, we aim to develop strategies to safeguard distributed machine learning against adversarial workers while keeping the following two key practical constraints in mind: \footnote{Depending on applications, there might be many other constraints such as unevenly distributed training data, intermittent availability of external workers, etc. In addition, different applications might even call for different performance metrics.
+We would like to explore these more richer settings in our future work. } \begin{itemize} \item Small local samples versus high model dimensions: While the total volume of data over all workers may be large, individual workers may keep only small samples comparing to model dimensions.
+That is, the training data is {\em locally} a scarce resource.